Last updated

 It's also important to consider whether your teen might have an undiagnosed learning disability that's making school more challenging.

-For example, if your teen has consistently struggled with certain tasks, such as following multi-step instructions or decoding text, it might be time to consider evaluations for possible learning disabilities.
+For example, if your teen has always had trouble following instructions with multiple steps or understanding what they read, it might be time to get them tested for learning disabilities.

 Immediate Steps To Take